Print as pdf if you want a pdf! If you want a nicer printout, click off the browser's automatically added header and footer.

 3.1 Objective

-During the course, students has the opportunity to acquire knowledge about the principles, techniques and technologies for trusted systems, (the computer and its services), as well as enabling them to understand the process of designing and building secure systems and networks.
+In the course, the student has the opportunity to acquire knowledge of the principles, techniques, and technologies of trusted systems (the computer and its services), as well as to understand the process of designing and building secure systems and networks.
 The course also introduces the Blockchain concept, trusted computing in decentralized systems, and its industrial applications.

 3.2 Content